 If someone is killed, our Tulsa wrongful death lawyers file claims on behalf of the family against the wrongdoers for all the economic and emotional losses Oklahoma law permits.

-However, it is much more common for individuals to suffer a wide array of bodily injuries that will affect a person for differing degrees of time: The most common injuries in car collisions include:
+However, it is much more common for individuals to suffer a wide array of bodily injuries that will affect a person for differing degrees of time: The most common personal injuries in car wrecks include:

 - Spinal cord damage

 - Muscle, ligament, and tissue damage

 - Damage to internal organs

 Victims may need to treat with hospitals, primary care physicians, neurologists, orthopedists, pain management doctors and physical therapists.
 Some car accident victims also suffer post-traumatic stress from the collision and depending upon the level of emotional harm, treatment with psychologists or other health doctors/counselors may be required.

 When can a driver be liable for a car accident in Tulsa?